slaeryan/slaeryan.github.io/posts/midnighttrain.md

 5. [Sektor7 RTO: MalDev Essentials](https://institute.sektor7.net/) & [@reenz0h](https://twitter.com/sektor7net?lang=en) for getting me initiated into the game.
 6. [CIA Vault7 leaks](https://wikileaks.org/ciav7p1/cms/page_31227915.html) - I have a joke but it is [REDACTED]().
 7. [@monoxgas](https://twitter.com/monoxgas?lang=en) for sRDI and being an awesome researcher in general!
+8. [Mr. Base64]() - for the review and code improvements. +1 for being a top-level guy!
+You can find him hanging out here [0x00sec Discord](https://discord.com/invite/c6BHVfn) with a bunch of other really cool peeps.

 ## Support this project
 If you find this project useful, consider buying me coffee or a beer as a token of appreciation.